-MD2B Connect Physician ID # 149
+MD2B Connect Physician ID # 67

 Where will this rotation take place: This is a tele-rotation or telemedicine rotation.
 Therefore, you can take part in this rotation from anywhere in the world.

-Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
-Dr. Desai will provide the physician with guidelines that will improve the quality of the letter.
+How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
+Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.